Smorodov/Multitarget-tracker/README.md

 # Last changes

-* Re-identification embeddings for persons and vehicles from OpenVINO correctly works!
+* Robust tracking a small and fast objects with background subtraction algorithm

 * TensorRT 8 for YOLO detectors